 As an accelerated learning program, Code Fellows offers fast-paced, life-changing training that taps into the potential of ambitious, talented programmers.
 In months, not years, we help students change their lives and employers meet their hiring needs.

 Scholarships from the Diversity Scholarship Fund are need-based, covering up to 70 percent of tuition for recipients.
-Women, U.S. military veterans, and populations underrepresented in technology (African American, Hispanic, and Native American, including Alaskan and Hawaiian) are eligible to apply for scholarships from this fund.
+Individuals from underserved backgrounds are eligible to apply for scholarships from this fund.
 Scholarships are awarded based on financial need and the applicant's ability to meet requirements of both the course and scholarship application.

 If you'd like to apply for a Diversity Scholarship, please ask your Admissions Counselor during your initial phone interview to send you a link to the scholarships application.
 Scholarships are awarded based on need, and we'll let you know two weeks before the start of class if you've received a scholarship toward our program.
 You are eligible to apply for a scholarship for every course (even if you've received one in the past).

 Ready to apply?
 Get in touch!

 You will learn the common core of software development, including MVC, Object-Oriented Programming, functional programming, asynchronous programming, and much more in this intensive course.

 You will learn the language used at NASA, Instagram, Dropbox, and other big-data companies as you build professional-grade apps in Python.
 Throughout this intensive course, you will study professional software development techniques and practices as you advance your skills in Python.

 You will learn how to write clean, well-tested, advanced C# code using industry standard software engineering patterns and Microsoft's new ASP.NET Core framework.